biylda/VBSTechRemoval/README.md

 ```
 Note that in my company we use term technology for these identifiers so in the following text I will be calling them that.

+Similar to what tools such as Coan or Unidef are doing but written in python and not simplifying anything other than the specified technology.

 # WARNING
 I am not liable for any unwanted changes caused by this script, use at your own risk.
 The script designed